Monday, June 16, 2025

 1. Put all ingredients in mixing bowl.

 2. Use dough scrapper to mix, then use hand to bring dough together.
 Work quickly as the dough will be sticky once the ghee softens at room temperature.
+Do not overmix.

 3. Chill in fridge overnight or cover and rest for at least 30mins (if making on same day).